ZeroOrI/BadTranslationEntertainment/ksc.md

 Even if I understand it I still have to ask like this.

 First and foremost Kei Karuizawa is key figure in class 2-D that unifies all girls.
-I am self-centred person who doesn't think about feelings of others.
+I am a self-centred person who doesn't think about feelings of others.

 If I stopped then my image would be ruined.